 Purpose.
-The purpose of the 1998 Plan is to afford an incentive to grantees to acquire a proprietary interest in the Company, to continue in service of the Company, to increase their efforts on behalf of the Company and to promote the success of the Company's business.
+The purpose of the 1998 Plan is to afford an incentive to grantees to acquire a proprietary interest in the company, to continue in service of the company, to increase their efforts on behalf of the company and to promote the success of the company's business.

 Types of Awards.
-The 1998 Plan provides for the grant of stock options (which may be either incentive stock options or nonqualified stock options), restricted stock awards and other stock-based awards, which we collectively refers to as "awards."
+The 1998 Plan provides for the grant of stock options (which may be either incentive stock options or nonqualified stock options), stock appreciation rights, restricted stock awards and other stock-based awards, which we collectively refers to as "awards."

 Stock Options.
-Grantees receive the right to purchase a specified number of Ordinary Shares at a specified option price and subject to such other terms and conditions as are specified in connection with the option grant.
-Options may not be granted at an exercise price that is less than 100% of the fair market value of our Ordinary Shares on the date of grant and may not be granted for a term in excess of ten years.
-Payment of the exercise price of options may be by cash, delivery of Ordinary Shares, a combination thereof, or, in connection with a broker-assisted exercise.
-As described above, the 1998 Plan includes a default rule regarding the rate at which options will vest.
+Grantees receive the right to purchase a specified number of ordinary shares at a specified option price and subject to such other terms and conditions as are specified in connection with the option grant.
+Options may not be granted at an exercise price that is less than 100% of the fair market value of our ordinary shares on the date of grant and may not be granted for a term in excess of ten years.
+Payment of the exercise price of options may be by cash, delivery of ordinary shares, a combination thereof, or, in connection with a broker-assisted exercise.
+The vesting of option awards can be based on the achievement of specified performance goals or on the passage of time.
 Although we have never done so, the 1998 Plan permits us to make loans to grantees in connection with the exercise of outstanding options.
 Options may generally only be exercised while the grantee is in our service or employ.
 If the grantee's service ends for any reason other than cause, death or disability, his or her option will expire 90 days after such cessation.
 Termination for cause results in expiration of the option upon the termination date.
-Termination due to death or disability allows, in general, for option to be exercised for 12 months, but in no event after the option's stated final expiration date.
+Termination due to death or disability allows, in general, for the option to be exercised for 12 months, but in no event after the option's stated final expiration date.
 The 1998 Plan prohibits the grant of options containing a provision entitling a grantee to the automatic grant of additional options in connection with any exercise by the grantee of his or her options.

 Restricted Stock Awards.
-Restricted stock awards entitle grantees to acquire Ordinary Shares subject to the right of Amdocs Limited or any of its subsidiaries to repurchase all or part of such shares from the grantee in the event that the conditions specified in the applicable award are not satisfied prior to the end of the applicable restriction period established for such award.
+Restricted stock awards entitle grantees to acquire ordinary shares subject to the right of Amdocs Limited or any of its subsidiaries to repurchase all or part of such shares from the grantee in the event that the conditions specified in the applicable award are not satisfied prior to the end of the applicable restriction period established for such award.
 The vesting of restricted stock awards can be based on the achievement of specified performance goals or on the passage of time.